 most of common diseases people battle today including diabetes,

 coronary heart disease, gout, hypertension, obesity and more.
 For

 an overview of sugar and the health effects, see the video of

 Robert Lustig's lecture at UCSF medical school, Sugar:

 the bitter truth.
 Dr Lustig is Professor of Pediatrics in

 the Division of Endocrinology.
-It has over 2 million viewers on
+It has 5 million viewers on

 Learn Self HypnosisImprove your life through learning safe self-hypnosis techniques.
 It is amazing the results that can occur once you set your mind.
 Most people are familiar with hypnosis techniques to loose weight or stop smoking.
 Self-hypnosis builds self-confidence and even improves academic and/or athletic achievement.
 Self hypnosis can be learned in a single session.
 Once this becomes a skill that is mastered over time the benefits can be astounding

 The Power of Hypnosis - Mind Over Matter